8 Surprising Facts You Didn’t Know About Black Friday

 You may be a veteran Black Friday shopper with the inside scoop on the greatest deals and strategies — but how much do you really know about the day itself?

-Or, can you name which generation goes nuts on Black Friday (nearly three-quarters of its members participate)?
+For example, can you name which generation goes nuts on Black Friday?
+Or how Black Friday really got its name?

-Knowledge is power, so we’ve rounded up nine of the most interesting Black Friday facts and shared them below:
+Knowledge is power, so we’ve rounded up eight of the most interesting Black Friday facts and shared them below.

 Sure, you knew Black Friday was popular, but did you know it was this popular?
-Last year, 102 million people shopped during Black Friday weekend.
-That’s roughly 32% of Americans.
+Last year, 165 million people shopped during Black Friday weekend (which lasts from Thanksgiving Day through Cyber Monday).
+That’s roughly half of all Americans.

 2. Black Friday Can Be Deadly

-In the past 10 years, seven deaths and 98 injuries have been attributed to Black Friday, Black Friday Death Count reports.
+In the past 12 years, 12 deaths and 117 injuries have been attributed to Black Friday, Black Friday Death Count reports.

 If you’re nervous about battling it out in the stores, then Cyber Monday might be more your scene.